EneVyctis/EneVyctis/README.md

 # Projects

-## [simple-parser](https://github.com/EneVyctis/simple-parser), a functionnal enough parser that i'll use for other project.
+## [simple-parser](https://github.com/EneVyctis/simple-parser), a sufficiently functional parser that i'll use for other project.
-As i was about to recreate git in java, or a functionnal enough git i would say, i though that i would do everything from scratch, which includes the parsing of command lines, as git is a command line tool. simple-parser is born for that purpose, providing a simple yet powerful enough line parser for my usage.
+As i was about to recreate git in java, or a "sufficiently functional" git i would say, i though that i would do everything from scratch, which includes the parsing of command lines, as git is a command line tool. simple-parser is born for that purpose, providing a simple yet powerful enough line parser for my usage.
 It is also cool to think of what is running "under the hood" of command parsers.

 ## [Emulatv](https://github.com/EneVyctis/Emulatv), project to learn FullStack dev & watch services on a TV's Display.